 F-1 Students are allowed unique employment benefits that enable them to pursue employment in the U.S. under certain circumstances.
 Employment options are limited, but may include both on-campus and off-campus, full-time or part-time, opportunities as described below.
 Keep in mind that unauthorized (illegal) employment is a clear violation of your F1 terms, and will have serious consequences.
-If you are uncertain whether a particular employment would be allowed, consult with the Office of International Student & Scholars before accepting any job offer.
+If you are uncertain whether a particular employment would be allowed, contact the International Center before accepting any job offer.

 Employment is defined as any type of work or service in exchange for money, tuition, food, room or other form of compensation.

 F-1 students may work in any on-campus job, when the payment is from the College.
 Such work is limited to 20 hours per week during the semester.
 Full time (anything more than 20 hours per week) is permitted during vacation periods.
 No special work permission is needed to begin working on campus.
 However, students must have a Social Security Number (SSN).
 Once a student graduates, s/he is no longer authorized for on-campus employment.
 If a student is offered a job on campus after graduation, he or she can only work based on practical training work authorization.